-Lesson 35 of 1550
+Lesson 58 of 2244

-Managing Cash Runway as a Bootstrapped Teen Founder
+Managing Cash Runway as a Bootstrapped Founder

 How to track burn, extend runway, and avoid the 'out of money next Tuesday' moment that kills first-time founders.

-Cash kills more teen startups than bad products do.
+Cash kills more startups than bad products do.
 If you're bootstrapping with part-time job money or a small angel check, knowing exactly how many months you have left is non-negotiable.

 The runway discipline